-There are two main types of hyperhidrosis: focal and generalised.
+There are two main types of hyperhidrosis.

 This type of hyperhidrosis involves excessive sweating of the armpits, palms, soles of the feet, scalp or face.
 It is unclear what causes focal hyperhidrosis, but it is not a symptom of an underlying health condition.
 Triggers include: